-- 1 Used for the Data Capture exit routine.
-You can specify more than one exit routine on a DBD statement. - 2 The default is an automatic DBDGEN time stamp. - 3 If an exit routine name is not required because only logging is requested, specify the exit name as an asterisk ().
+1 Used for the Data Capture exit routine.
+You can specify more than one exit routine on a DBD statement.

+3 If an exit routine name is not required because only logging is requested, specify the exit name as an asterisk ().
 The default logging parameter in this case is LOG.
-If you specify an exit routine name, the default logging parameter is NOLOG. - 4 Used to control the CASCADE options.
+If you specify an exit routine name, the default logging parameter is NOLOG.

+4 Used to control the CASCADE options.
 If any (CASCADE B) suboptions are specified with NOCASCADE in an EXIT= parameter, they will be ignored, and the value for those suboptions will be set to NOxxxx.